threefoldtech/0-db/README.md

 # Running

 0-db is made to be run in network server mode (using zdbd), documentation here is about the server.
 More documentation will comes about the library itself.
-The library is fresh new and lack of documentation.
+The library lacks of documentation.

+Without argument, datafiles and indexfiles will be stored on the current working directory, inside `zdb-data` and `zdb-index` directories.

+It's recommended to store index on SSD, data can be stored on HDD, fragmentation will be avoided as much as possible (only on Linux).
+Please avoid CoW (Copy-on-Write) for both index and data.

 ## Default port

 0-db listens by default on port `9900` but this can be overidden on the commandline using `--port` option.

-Without argument, datafiles and indexfiles will be stored on the current working directory, inside `zdb-data` and `zdb-index` directories.

 # Always append
 Data file (files which contains everything, included payload) are **in any cases** always append: